Devprodigyy/dev-compressor/readme.md

 4. Set a custom filename (optional)
 5. Choose your download location
 6. Click the appropriate action button to begin processing
+7. Download processed files individually or as a zip bundle

 ## Installation

 No installation required!
-Simply open the HTML file in a modern web browser to use the application.
+Simply visit the website or open the HTML file in any modern web browser to use the application.

 ## License